pilotmoon/PopClip-Extensions/README.md

 |---|----|-----------|
 |`URL`|String|The URL to open when the user clicks the action.
 Use `{popclip text}` as placeholder for the selected text.
 The inserted string will be automatically URL-encoded by PopClip. |

-Som notes on the Open URL action:

-* You can also put options in the URL, in the same format as for AppleScripts.
+You can also put options in the URL, in the same format as for AppleScripts.
 For example, `http://translate.google.com/#auto%7C{popclip option language}%7C{popclip text}`.

+The string `***` will also work as a shorthand for `{popclip text}`.

-* PopClip will try to open URLs in the most appropate application given the user's current context.
+You can open any type of URL, not just web URLs.
+PopClip will try to open URLs in the most appropate application given the user's current context.

-* You can open any type of URL, not just web URLs.
-* You can also use `***` as an alternative placeholder instead of `{popclip text}`.
-* Note that if using a `Config.plist`, any `&` characters in the URL must be XML-encoded as `&amp;`.
+Note that if using a `Config.plist`, any `&` characters in the URL must be XML-encoded as `&amp;`.

 #### Keypress Action